Consequences ... what can we expect in a warming world?

 On the left is John Church’s composite study of twentieth century sea-level change.
 Even without a calculator, you can see there’s an upward trend in this wriggly line.
 The red bit is data provided by the TOPEX & Jason satellite-born altimeters - incredibly precise instruments that can measure the height of the sea surface to an error of a couple of millimetres.
 According to them, the current rate of rise is 3.4mm/yr.
 The rate in 1900 was 1.1mm/yr - so the rate has tripled.
 But what will it do next?

 That depends on how the ice sheets of Greenland and West Antarctica respond to the coming warmth.
-We can get some idea about this by studying what they did at the end of the Eemian - the last warm interglacial, 125,000 years ago, when the world got maybe a degree warmer than now.
+We can get some idea about this by studying what they did at the end of the Eemian - the last warm interglacial, 125,000 years ago, when the world got maybe 1.2-1.5℃ warmer than the Holocene.
 But that was a natural warming, not driven by a strong greenhouse forcing, and much slower than now.
 The fact is, we have no idea whether these great ice bodies can disintegrate fast or not.

 Consequently, estimates of sea-level rise for 2100 range from 0.5m to over 2 metres.
 Everything depends on how fast heat can be transferred to the ice.
 A marine ice sheet like the West Antarctic, can be heated from below by a warming Southern Ocean (something which seems to have happened in the past) and Greenland can apparently admit large amounts of surface meltwater to its interior via fissures that transfer meltwater all the way to glacial bedrock - something completely unexpected until it was observed a few years ago.

 We know that big ice sheets can make prodigious quantities of meltwater fast.
 Look at the second chart on the left.
-It shows the rise of the ocean between the end of the last ice-age, 18,000 years ago and the start of Holocene warmth, 8,000 years ago.
-In those 10,000 years, the sea rose 120m - an average rate of 1.2cm/yr.
+It shows the rise of the ocean between the end of the last ice-age, 20,000 years ago and the start of Holocene warmth, 8,000 years ago.
+In those 12,000 years, the sea rose 120m - an average rate of 1.0 cm/yr.
 But for the 400-500 year period labelled “meltwater pulse 1A”, it rose four times this fast - a total of 20m (40-50cm/yr).
 In four centuries, three times the volume of the Greenland ice sheet entered the ocean.

 This water didn’t come from Greenland - but the record tells us that, under some circumstances, big ice sheets can melt fast.
 Stefan Rahmstorf, a leading expert on this, in a study in 2009, gave a range of 98-130cm for 2100 (see third chart on the left); but has said since that a rise closer to 2m is not out of the question.